What Does Livestock and Cattle Insurance Cover?

 Accidents to your livestock: Loading and unloading your livestock in transit, electrocution, fire, smoke, explosions.

 Natural disasters: Volcanic eruption and sinkholes.
-You also have the option to purchase earthquake coverage as additional coverage to keep your home and animals protected.
+You also have the option to purchase earthquake coverage as additional coverage to keep your home and personal property other than livestock protected.

 Weather events that affect your livestock: Flooding, lightning, wind and hail.